bytebase/bytebase.com/content/docs/introduction/use-cases.md

 - [Watermark](/docs/security/watermark)
 - [Audit Log](/docs/security/audit-log)

+## Grant Temporary Database Permissions

+You can grant temporary database permissions to the users when they need to troubleshoot.
+Users can self-request the permission via the Bytebase UI or it can be integrated into the existing GitOps flow.

 ## Multi-Database Management

 Organizations normally have more than one database system for managing OLTP and OLAP workload.
 Bytebase supports all [mainstream databases](/docs/introduction/supported-databases).

-## Database Change Automation

-Similar to how GitLab/GitHub streamlines the code delivery, Bytebase streamlines the database change deployment from the non-prod environment all the way to the prod environment.
-Bytebase also supports GitOps with [built-in VCS integration](/docs/vcs-integration/overview) and custom CI integration via [API](/docs/api/overview/).

 ## Schema Enforcement